tyleragreen/tyleragreen-site/_posts/2016-03-01-windy-city-recap.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-03-windy-city-recap/40.jpg?resize=676%2C507" alt="The view from the top of the CTA station escalators at O'Hare." data-recalc-dims="1" />

   <p class="wp-caption-text">
-    The view from the top of the CTA station escalators at O&#8217;Hare.
+    The view from the top of the CTA station escalators at O'Hare.
   </p>
 </div>